Please follow and like us:

 I spent part of the day in the area.
 Taking off on the beach by kayak, I and a few others explored the coastline well into the Saguenay River – looking for beluga whales – though unfortunately it wasn’t our day to see them.
 A little north of Tadoussac, I did do some whale watching by kayak – out of Les Bergeronnes – and saw many of them including a baby blue whale.

-Here’s a look at the lovely area in and around Tadoussac.
+Here’s a photo essay that includes the lovely area in and around Tadoussac.

 Have you ever been whale watching in the Tadoussac area?